 4. Vulnerability Exploit and Privilege Escalation

-In this phase we attempt to exploit the vulnerabilities discovered in the previous phases in order to gain unauthorized access to the host.
+We attempt to exploit vulnerabilities discovered in order to gain unauthorized access to the host.

 - Use of known exploitation tools